New-College-MCR/mcr-website/content/services/borrowing.md

 ## Bikes

 The MCR owns a fleet of bicycles which MCR members can borrow for a few days at a time for free!
-These are maintained by the MCR Bike Rep.
+These are maintained by the MCR Bike Rep, so feel free to reach out with any questions.

 If you would like to borrow a bike, you must first fill out [this form](https://forms.office.com/r/Amnk9GHMAE).
 Then you will receive information on where to collect the keys.